-Performance Standard/Rules/Code Provision Suitable testing and monitoring methodology 24 Suggested frequency of testing 25 Notes Basis for compliance assessment Protection from Power System Disturbances (as required under S5.2.5.8 in versions 1-129 of the Rules, the initial Code, and all amended versions of the Code) 44 electrical protection systems and verification of database registered protection settings to occur annually generating units (solar and wind farms) Changes to generating unit control parameters will be controlled such that the performance of the generating system and generating units is not compromised in relation to the generator performance standard Appropriate to use where data is available during power system disturbance conditions where required under a provision of the Rules. (a) Routine testing and/or calibration of relevant subsystems including testing by secondary injection all protection system relays, between the generating unit As appropriate to the technology of the relevant sub-system Performance will be assessed against the performance standard requirements.
+Performance Standard/Rules/Code Provision Suitable testing and monitoring methodology Suggested frequency of testing Notes Basis for compliance assessment applicable protection relays; and (c) Investigate unit electrical protection trips.
+On every event As above Protection from Power System Disturbances (as required under S5.2.5.8 in versions 1-129 of the Rules, the initial Code, and all amended versions of the Code) Method 2 (of 3): (a) Routine testing and/or calibration of relevant subsystems including: i.
+Injection of simulated signals (secondary injection) to demonstrate correct operation of the protection; and ii.
+Repair or recalibrate protection relays as required; and As appropriate to the technology of the relevant sub-system Achieve performance standard (b) Investigate plant trips.
+On every event As above